Bohdan2001007/Betfair-betting-profitability-calculation/README.md

 Over a certain amount of time I collected coefficient data and conducted statistics of a positive (named in json like "+") or negative (named in json like "-" outcome for us.

-# Consider the example of the match Napoli-Milan:
+# Consider the example of the match Napoli-Milan

 in this case, a coefficient of 7.2 is available to us, since the coefficients are higher (for example, 7.4) are in the auction: